sphinx-doc/sphinx/Doc-26/library/itertools.rst

    last tuple can be pre-padded with fill values using ``izip(*[chain(s, [None]*(n-1))]*n)``.

    Note, when :func:`izip` is used with unequal length inputs, subsequent iteration over the longer iterables cannot reliably be continued after :func:`izip` terminates.
-Potentially, up to one entry will be missing from each of the left- over iterables.
-This occurs because a value is fetched from each iterator in- turn, but the process ends when one of the iterators terminates.
+Potentially, up to one entry will be missing from each of the left-over iterables.
+This occurs because a value is fetched from each iterator in turn, but the process ends when one of the iterators terminates.
 This leaves the last fetched values in limbo (they cannot be returned in a final, incomplete tuple and they are cannot be pushed back into the iterator for retrieval with ``it.next()``).
 In general, :func:`izip` should only be used with unequal length inputs when you don't care about trailing, unmatched values from the longer iterables.

 .. function:: izip_longest(*iterables[, fillvalue])